airforce270/airbot/docs/commands.md

 ### $verifiedbot

 - Replies whether a user is a verified bot.
+Currently offline due to changes on Twitch's end.
 - > Usage: `$verifiedbot [user]`
 - > Aliases: `$vb`

 ### $verifiedbotquiet

 - Replies whether a user is a verified bot, but responds quietly.
+Currently offline due to changes on Twitch's end.
 - > Usage: `$verifiedbotquiet [user]`
 - > Aliases: `$verifiedbotq`, `$vbquiet`, `$vbq`